 Losing customers is known as “Churn,” and it can have a huge impact on business growth.
 It’s a lot more expensive to get new consumers than continue to sell to the existing ones.

-As per a report published by McKinsey, “repeat e-commerce customers spend more than double what new customers spend.
+As per a report published by Adobe, Loyal customers spend 67% more than new ones through repeat purchases, larger cart sizes, and frequent upsells.

 Eventually, loyal customers make it easier for any business to grow.
 They are the ones who will recommend the business to friends and family.